TheFirstFen/lnu/fen/y3/code/2dt902/labs/proj/README.md

 ##### **Our choice:

 ***TODO Motivation***
-Alternative 1, as high availability is critical for minimizing downtime in an e-commerce environment.**
+Alternative 1, as high availability is critical for minimizing downtime in an online store environment.**

 #### QAS 2 : Data Integrity